OWASP Top 10 - Broken Access Control

 We divide access control into the following categories:

-Field Test OWASP Top 10: Broken Access Control Attacks
+Practical test OWASP Top 10: Broken Access Control Attacks

 What does the OWASP Juice Shop have to do with the OWASP Top 10?

-Installation OWASP Juice Shop
+Equipment installation OWASP Juice Shop

 NODE_ENV=unsafe

-Docker Desktop interface
+Docker desktop interface

 or you start the container via the shell: